MaksimDzhangirov/backendBankExample/docs/part62-eng.md

 11:24AM INF processed task email=techschool.guru@gmail.com payload="{\"username\":\"techschool\"}" type=task:send_verify_email
 ```

-Now, if we look at the Tech School gmail inbox, we will see a new "Welcome
+Now, if we look at the Tech School Gmail inbox, we will see a new "Welcome
 to Simple Bank" email.

 ![](../images/part62/3.png)